Calmore: Calmore castle

 After Sir William O'Hagan, Calmore Castle was inhabited by Owen Roe O'Hagan, who after which it is said to have been burned down.
 By 1619, a plantation house was built for William Rowley, which incorporated parts of Calmore Castle.
 Rowley was the brother of John Rowley, former chief agent of The Honourable The Irish Society, and later for the Drapers Company.
 Shortly after the 1641 rebellion, it fell back into Irish hands.
-In 1689, it was burnt by a party of Irish, who were part of the Irish army retreating from the Siege of Derry.
+In 1689, it was burnt by a party of the Jacobite army retreating from the Siege of Derry.

 A tradition is recorded claiming that two years after it was burnt down, the very person who led the party and was the first to throw a sheaf of burning straw into the rooms, came begging to the windows of the partly repaired building.
 When he was recognised he was immediately "stalled" by Rowley himself.
 The last inhabitant of the estate was Henry Rowley in 1814, but was still listed as "Rowley's Castle" in Civil Survey maps from 1850.
-The Calmore Castle Plantation House no longer exists.
-The remains of the castle were carried off by a local tenant, John McKee, for building work.
+The plantation house that succeeded Calmore Castle no longer exists.
+Its remains were carried off by a local tenant, John McKee, for building work.